Holloway, London: Ashburton Grove

 Arsenal Football Club moved after 93 years at Highbury to a new stadium at Ashburton Grove in Holloway.
 It was informally known as Ashburton Grove until a naming rights deal with Emirates was announced.
 The stadium opened in the summer of 2006, and has an all-seated capacity of 60,355, making it the third biggest stadium in the Premiership after Old Trafford and the Tottenham Hotspur Stadium and the fourth biggest in London after Wembley Stadium, Twickenham Stadium and the Tottenham Hotspur Stadium.
 The overall cost of the project was £390 million.

 Ashburton Grove was the site of Islington's Waste Transfer station.
 This facility has been moved to nearby Hornsey Street.
 All of Islington's waste is shipped here for onward processing - together with a significant proportion of that generated by the neighbouring London Boroughs of Camden and Hackney.
 The waste is transported by road to the Edmonton Solid Waste Incineration Plant or to landfill sites in Cambridgeshire and Bedfordshire.

 Transport

 The nearest London Underground stations are Caledonian Road, Highbury & Islington, Holloway Road and Archway.

 The nearest London Overground stations are Caledonian Road & Barnsbury, Camden Road, Highbury & Islington and Upper Holloway.

 Drayton Park railway station is near the southern end of Holloway Road, and is on the Northern City Line.

-Holloway is served by the following bus routes: 4, 17, 21 29, 43 (24 hour), 91, 153, 253, 254, 259, 263 and 393, and also Night routes N29, N41, N91, N253 and N279.
+Holloway is served by the following bus routes: 4, 17, 21, 29, 43 (24-hour), 91, 153, 253, 254, 259, 263, 310 and 393 and night routes N29, N41, N91, N253 and N279.